 Want to go swimming with sea lions in the wild in Mexico?
-Then you need to take an Isla Espiritu Santo tour from La Paz.
-Here’s what you can expect from your day on the Sea of Cortez along with where to stay in La Paz and tour companies to book with.
+Isla Espiritu Santo near La Paz in Mexico’s Baja California is a great place to do it.
+Here’s what you can expect from your day on the Sea of Cortez and tour companies to book with.

 Jacques Couteau once said of the Sea of Cortez that it is the aquarium of the world; an accurate descriptions considering this small swatch of sea is one of the most biodiverse on earth.

 But the ocean wildlife isn’t the only highlight.
 Shimmering like topaz under the blazing Mexican sun, the Sea of Cortez is every bit as mesmerising as what goes on beneath her surface.

 Located between the Baja Californian peninsula and Mexico’s mainland, and preceded by days’ worth of desert if you travel down the peninsula itself, La Paz is not the kind of place you tend to stumble upon.